LJinchang/Experiment_EaPU/README.md

 Then, we can unzip the package and place the folder in train/train_srresnet/data.

 Mini_imagenet data can be available at https://drive.google.com/file/d/1rK4ihgKpW2iIIs5yWnSFyFYa4FURCxM9/view?usp=drive_link.
-Then, uncompress the package and place the folder /images in train/train_mini_imagenet/mini_imagenet.
+Then, we can uncompress the package and place the folder /images in train/train_mini_imagenet/mini_imagenet.

 # Acknowledgement
 https://github.com/kuangliu/pytorch-cifar